jason-zhongcheng-li/music-player/README.md

 <br>
 <br>
 Thanks for your time to review my code.
 I expect you are able to understand the design of the project and functions that I have implemented in this application.
-There is only one line of the code that has not been covered in unit test.
-You can find it in coverage report.
-I would like to discuss further about the solution if it's possible. <br>
 <br>
 As an candidate doing this code challenge, I have been enjoying hands-on coding, issue investigation, knowledge deep diving and problem solving in this project.
 <br>